richfelker/parametric-loft/README.md

 that the resulting 3D object is a manifold, *or* the initial and final curve can coincide exactly, producing a loop (toroid, knot, etc.).

+Curves should be oriented counter-clockwise seen from the perspective of the next curve in the sequence, clockwise seen from the persepctive of the previous curve.
+In the case where they are planar, this means the normal should point "along the direction of the loft".
+This orientation ensures that the resulting polyhedron will have all face normals pointing inward, as expected by OpenSCAD.

 ## Output